Davidevlops/JS-DSA/string-matching-algorithms copy.md

 ```

 ## Rabin–Karp Algorithm (Hash-Based Search)
-The Rabin–Karp algorithm uses a rolling hash function to compare substrings instead of checking characters one by one.
+The Rabin–Karp algorithm , is a powerful pattern-searching technique that introduces the concept of hashing into string matching.

 This is especially useful when searching for multiple patterns in one text.